Are you a journalist or a media outlet representative? Accreditation for participants of the media is open. Please fill in the registration form:

 [Launch] Circular Transition Indicators v4.0 (CTI)

-Developed by the World Business Council for Sustainable Development in collaboration with over 30 companies, CTI v4.0 provides an updated approach to measuring how circular strategies impact a company’s greenhouse gas (GHG) emissions.
+Developed by the World Business Council for Sustainable Development in collaboration with over 30 companies, the Circular Transition Indicators (CTI v4.0) provides an updated approach to measuring how circular strategies impact a company’s greenhouse gas (GHG) emissions.
 Along with assessing their climate impact, companies can now also use CTI v4.0 to understand how their circular performance affects nature.

 Land use is the biggest driver of nature loss.
 Companies can help halt nature loss by switching to circular sourcing strategies.
 With the new CTI version, companies can compare different sourcing strategies and find the best circular actions to reduce their land use impact.

 Tue 30 May 15:15 EEST at the session “A more diverse role for forests”

 According to a recent survey by the European Forest Institute targeting life science students in Europe, nearly 30% of respondents are very interested in becoming entrepreneurs in the field of bioeconomy.
 However, there are barriers that prevent students from pursuing business opportunities.